calcuis/rjj/README.md

 ```
 *analyze the structure of interrelationship among a large set of items; summarize it into small set of factors*
 ### fixed factor exploratory analysis
-run it with a fixed number of factor(s) 👻🍬🍬🍬
+run it with a fixed number of factor(s) ☕️
 ```
-rjj fea
+rjj tea
 ```
-*remove unnecessary columns in your csv file first; since will eat them all this time*
+*remove unnecessary columns in your csv file; since it eats them up all this time* 👻🍬🍬🍬
 ### pizza analysis 🍕
 heat the kitchen for a pie 🥧
 ```